HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/dpapi-extracting-passwords.md

 {% embed url="https://www.rootedcon.com/" %}

-While creating this post mimikatz was having problems with every action that interacted with DPAPI therefore **most of the examples and images were taken from**: [https://www.ired.team/offensive-security/credential-access-and-credential-dumping/reading-dpapi-encrypted-secrets-with-mimikatz-and-c++](https://www.ired.team/offensive-security/credential-access-and-credential-dumping/reading-dpapi-encrypted-secrets-with-mimikatz-and-c++#extracting-dpapi-backup-keys-with-domain-admin)

 ## What is DPAPI

-Its primary use in the Windows operating system is to **perform symmetric encryption of asymmetric private keys**, using a user or system secret as a significant contribution of entropy.\
-**DPAPI allows developers to encrypt keys using a symmetric key derived from the user's logon secrets**, or in the case of system encryption, using the system's domain authentication secrets.
+The Data Protection API (DPAPI) is primarily utilized within the Windows operating system for the **symmetric encryption of asymmetric private keys**, leveraging either user or system secrets as a significant source of entropy.
+This approach simplifies encryption for developers by enabling them to encrypt data using a key derived from the user's logon secrets or, for system encryption, the system's domain authentication secrets, thus obviating the need for developers to manage the protection of the encryption key themselves.

-This makes very easy to developer to **save encrypted data** in the computer **without** needing to **worry** how to **protect** the **encryption** **key**.

-### What does DPAPI protect?
+### Protected Data by DPAPI

-DPAPI is utilized to protect the following personal data:

-* Passwords and form auto-completion data in Internet Explorer, Google \*Chrome
+Among the personal data protected by DPAPI are:

+- Internet Explorer and Google Chrome's passwords and auto-completion data
-* E-mail account passwords in Outlook, Windows Mail, etc.
+- E-mail and internal FTP account passwords for applications like Outlook and Windows Mail
-* Internal FTP manager account passwords
-* Shared folders and resources access passwords
-* Wireless network account keys and passwords
-* Encryption key in Windows CardSpace and Windows Vault
-* Remote desktop connection passwords, .NET Passport
-* Private keys for Encrypting File System (EFS), encrypting mail S-MIME, other user's certificates, SSL/TLS in Internet Information Services
-* EAP/TLS and 802.1x (VPN and WiFi authentication)
-* Network passwords in Credential Manager
-* Personal data in any application programmatically protected with the API function CryptProtectData.
-For example, in Skype, Windows Rights Management Services, Windows Media, MSN messenger, Google Talk etc.
-* ...

-{% hint style="info" %}
-An example of a successful and clever way to protect data using DPAPI is the implementation of the auto-completion password encryption algorithm in Internet Explorer.
-To encrypt the login and password for a certain web page, it calls the CryptProtectData function, where in the optional entropy parameter it specifies the address of the web page.
-Thus, unless one knows the original URL where the password was entered, nobody, not even Internet Explorer itself, can decrypt that data back.
-{% endhint %}
+- Passwords for shared folders, resources, wireless networks, and Windows Vault, including encryption keys
+- Passwords for remote desktop connections, .NET Passport, and private keys for various encryption and authentication purposes
+- Network passwords managed by Credential Manager and personal data in applications using CryptProtectData, such as Skype, MSN messenger, and more

 ## List Vault